 — Kylian Mbappé (@KMbappe) August 15, 2020

 However, in the 2019-20 season, Kylian Mbappe had hit back at criticism over the quality of Ligue 1 as two French clubs played in the Champions League semi-finals and no English, Spanish or Italian sides qualified for that stage.

 With two French clubs participating in that year’s Champions League semi-finals, PSG star Mbappe could not resist a sly jibe.
 He tweeted ‘FARMERS LEAGUE’ with a clown face emoji, while also congratulating Lyon for their quarter-final success over Manchester City.

 The term ‘French League’ could also be given to the Italian Serie A that has seen Juventus win 9 consecutive titles.

-But the fact remains that the Serie A titles have been shared among many clubs long before Juventus became the dominant force they are now.
+But the fact remains that the Serie A titles have been shared among many clubs long before Juventus became the dominant force.
 For instance, in the 2019-20 season Juventus just edged out Inter Milan to the Serie A title, with the San Siro club missing out on the Scudetto by just ONE point.

 But the same cannot be said about Ligue 1 and Bundesliga, where it has been a regular occurrence in both leagues over the years.
 Bayern and PSG have been flying away with the domestic titles and will continue to do so for the foreseeable future.

 Premier League fans have branded the La Liga as a ‘farmers league’ following Thomas Tuchel’s Chelsea’s Champions League victory over Atletico Madrid in.
 Barcelona were thrashed by Paris Saint-Germain, while Borussia Dortmund were knocked out by Sevilla.

 This does not paint a good picture for La Liga as Atletico Madrid who won the 2020-21 league title were comprehensively beaten by the London giants.
 What’s more, the aggregate score between Premier League and La Liga teams in Europe that season was 11-0